bp100a/serial-usbipclient/README.md

 | wheel      | 0.44.0  | platform independent builds   |
 | twine      | 5.1.1   | utilities for pypi publishing |

-A tooling is defined in the `tool_requirements.txt` and should be installed on the build system as follows:
+All tooling is defined in the `tool_requirements.txt` and should be installed on the build system as follows:
 ```shell
 pip install -r tool_requirements.txt
 ```